-As a current physical educator and former coach, national champion, and parent of two Division I athletes, the positive aspects of athletic sports participation is a focus having deep meaning for me.
-Yes, there is always the possibility, maybe even probability, of too much too soon and a misplaced emphasis on the "wrong" things like winning at all costs.
+As a former physical educator, coach, competitive athlete, and parent of two competitive athletes, the positive aspects of athletic sports participation is a focus having deep meaning for me.
+Yes, there is always the possibility, maybe even probability, of too much too soon and a misplaced emphasis on the “wrong” things like winning at all costs.
 However, these risks do not negate all the positives that can and do occur.
 And when athletes are exposed to the proper environment, and put forth proper amounts of effort and make good choices, you would be hard pressed to find anything that gives them the opportunity for holistic benefits that participating in competitive sports does.

 These benefits, at least from my perspective, fall into all 3 of the following categories:

 As a physical educator it is impossible to cover the benefits gained from sports participation without mentioning the fitness improvements achieved through training for and participating in athletic activities.
 In a society where obesity has become a major health issue the physical fitness advantages simply cannot be denied.

 It is the mental and conceptual area that many use to support the importance of participation in competitive sports, something I wholeheartedly agree with.
 It is also the same area that some point to when behavior exhibited by some athletes does not seem to support what we believe they should be learning.
 As with anything, however, one can only get out of something what one puts in.